 Outside of medicine, he strives to spend time with his wife and 2 children.
 He enjoys playing cricket, football, table tennis and badminton.
 He is a passionate Manchester United supporter and tries to attend as many home games as possible.

-This workshop has been created to bring together NHS professionals to share your hip fracture clinical pathway experiences, challenges and solutions.
-As an interactive forum, it will benefit from whole team attendance including:
+This workshop has been created to share hip fracture clinical pathway experiences, challenges and solutions.
+Those who will benefit from downloading and viewing include:

 - Consultant Orthogeriatrician, Trauma and Orthopaedic Surgeons